 Many people make a distinction between tantrums and meltdowns, though neither is a clinical term.
-“Tantrum” is commonly used to describe milder outbursts, during which a child still retains some measure of control over his behavior.
+“Tantrum” is commonly used to describe milder outbursts, during which a child still retains some measure of control over their behavior.
 One benchmark many parents use is that a tantrum is likely to subside if no one is paying attention to it.
-This is opposed to a meltdown, during which a child loses control so completely that the behavior only stops when he wears himself out and/or the parent is able to calm him down.
+This is opposed to a meltdown, during which a child loses control so completely that the behavior only stops when they wear themselves out and/or the parent is able to calm them down.

-Whether mild or severe, tantrums are symptoms that a child is struggling with emotions she can’t regulate.
-Anger, of course, is the No. 1 emotion that causes children to lose their heads and blow up—think of it as the kid version of road rage, says child and adolescent psychiatrist Steven Dickstein.
-The child feels she deserves or needs something that is being deliberately withheld from her—the cookie, the video game, something she covets at the toy store—and is overwhelmed by her frustration and sense of injustice.
+Whether mild or severe, tantrums are symptoms that a child is struggling with emotions they can’t regulate.
+Anger, of course, is the No. 1 emotion that causes children to lose their heads and blow up—think of it as the kid version of road rage, says child and adolescent psychiatrist Steven Dickstein, MD.
+The child feels they deserve or need something that is being deliberately withheld from them—the cookie, the video game, something they covet at the toy store—and is overwhelmed by their frustration and sense of injustice.

-But anxiety is another big trigger; it causes kids to freak out, overriding the logic that would enable her to see that her anxiety is out of proportion to the situation.
+But anxiety is another big trigger; it causes kids to freak out, overriding the logic that would enable them to see that their anxiety is out of proportion to the situation.

 Sometimes the inability to regulate emotions is the result of an underlying problem.
 Some of the common causes of frequent meltdowns are:

-- ADHD: In a recent study conducted by Dr. Amy Roy of Fordham University, more than 75 percent of children who presented with severe temper outbursts also fit the criteria for ADHD.
-That doesn’t necessarily mean they’ve been diagnosed with ADHD—in fact the disorder may be overlooked in kids who have a history of aggression.
-“What people don’t understand is that a lack of focus, an inability to complete work and tolerate boredom, among other symptoms, can contribute to the escalation toward the explosive outbursts,” explains Dr. Vasco Lopes, a clinical psychologist.
+- ADHD: In a recent study conducted by Amy Roy, PhD, of Fordham University, more than 75 percent of children who presented with severe temper outbursts also fit the criteria for ADHD.
+That doesn’t necessarily mean they’ve been diagnosed with ADHD—in fact, the disorder may be overlooked in kids who have a history of aggression.
+“What people don’t understand is that a lack of focus, an inability to complete work and tolerate boredom, among other symptoms, can contribute to the escalation toward the explosive outbursts,” explains Vasco Lopes, PsyD, a clinical psychologist.
 So you have to get to the underlying cause.”

 - Anxiety: Anxiety is another major contributor.
 Even if kids don’t have a full-blown anxiety disorder, they may still be overreactive to anxiety-provoking situations and melt down when they are stressed.
 Kids who have undiagnosed learning disabilities or who have suffered trauma or neglect may react this way when confronted with an uncomfortable or painful situation.

-- Learning problems: When your child acts out repeatedly in school or during homework time, it’s possible that he has an undiagnosed learning disorder.
-Say he has a lot of trouble with math, and math problems make him very frustrated and irritable.
-Rather than ask for help, he may rip up an assignment or start something with another child to create a diversion from his real issues.
+- Learning problems: When your child acts out repeatedly in school or during homework time, it’s possible that they have an undiagnosed learning disorder.
+Say they have a lot of trouble with math, and math problems make them very frustrated and irritable.
+Rather than ask for help, they may rip up an assignment or start something with another child to create a diversion from their real issues.

 - Depression and irritability: Depression and irritability also occur in a subset of kids who have severe and frequent temper tantrums.
 A new disorder called disruptive mood dysregulation disorder, or DMDD, describes kids who have severe outbursts with chronic severe irritability in between.
 “Kids who are highly irritable are like water at 90 degrees—always on the cusp of boiling,” says Dr. Lopes.
 “Parents of these kids are always walking on eggshells because they respond to very subtle things, like the slightest thing not going their way.”

-- Sensory processing issues: Sensory processing challenges, often seen in autistic children and teens as well as many with ADHD, may cause kids to be overwhelmed by stimulation, and short-circuit in inconsolable meltdowns.
+- Sensory processing issues: Sensory processing challenges, often seen in autistic children and teens, as well as many with ADHD, may cause kids to be overwhelmed by stimulation and short-circuit into inconsolable meltdowns.

 Skills that may be lacking